kamilkrzyskow/manga-downloader/README.md

 # manga-downloader [termux-build]
-To make it to work with termux create a *scripts* folder on your sdcard. //scripts can be anything <br>
+<br>To make it to work with termux create a *scripts* folder on your sdcard. //scripts can be anything <br>
 Termux commands I use to setup everything:<br>
 -pkg install python2<br>
 -pip2 install beautifulsoup4<br>